-All new investments are screened and considered against ICG's ESG policy to ensure compliance.
+All new investments are screened and considered against ICG's ESG policy and Modern Slavery policy to ensure compliance.
 During due diligence, if negative screening occurs and risk management mitigants are uncertain, then investments or sectors are rejected on the basis of unacceptable ESG risks.